-Band Mark Descriptor 2 2 Mathematics skills presented in the task: • demonstrate a good understanding of numeracy skills which show accurate calculations and appropriate units 1 1 Mathematics skills presented in the task: • demonstrate a basic understanding of numeracy skills with calculations that may sometimes be inaccurate with some inappropriate units 0 0 No creditworthy material.
+Band Mark Descriptor 2 2 Mathematics skills presented in the task: demonstrate a good understanding of numeracy skills which show accurate calculations and appropriate units 1 1 Mathematics skills presented in the task: • demonstrate a basic understanding of numeracy skills with calculations that may sometimes be inaccurate with some inappropriate units 0 0 No creditworthy material.

-The project proposal includes costings for the proposed equipment as proposed by the student.
+The project proposal includes costings for the proposed equipment, software or cloud services required for the project.